Abstract Bergman kernel expansion and its applications: Introduction

-{\bf Acknowledgement.} The second author thanks Xiaonan Ma for his careful explanation of his work to him.
-He also thanks Kengo Hirachi for his interest in our work and the discussions on the topic for many years.
-Part of the results of this paper was announced in ArXiv 0909.4591.
+{\bf Acknowledgement.} The first author thanks Chin-Lung Wang for his encouragement during the preparation of this paper.
+She also thanks Chang-Shou Lin for his support during her stay in TIMS.
+The second author thanks Kengo Hirachi for his interest in our work and the discussions on the topic for many years.